josdem/hugo/content/techtalk/algorithms/simple.md

 ## Power set

+**Problem**

-The power set is the set of all subsets of a set.
+Solve power set algorithm.
+Power set is the set of all subsets of a set.
 For example, the power set of the set {a, b, c} consists of the sets:

 ```
 {}